-Raw foods are mostly nutritious foods, but I'm not sure all of the foods you eat need to be raw to be good for you.
-It's true that cooking depletes some of the nutrients found in fruits and vegetables.
-However, many nutrients aren't affected by cooking, and some, such as lycopene and some polyphenols, are more concentrated when the foods that contain them are cooked or processed.
-I do think it's a good idea to eat some raw fruits and vegetables every day and some that are cooked.
+Raw foods are mostly nutritious, but I'm not sure all of the foods you eat need to be raw to be good for you.
+It's true that cooking depletes some of the nutrients found in fruits and vegetables, but many nutrients aren't affected by cooking, and some, such as lycopene and some polyphenols, are more concentrated in foods that are cooked or processed.
+I think it's a good idea to eat some raw fruits and vegetables every day, and some that are cooked.

 Not all processing is bad.
-Eggs and milk don't lose any of their nutritional value after they're pasteurized and they're safer to eat than their raw counterparts.
+Eggs and milk don't lose any of their nutritional value after they're pasteurized, and they're safer to eat than their raw counterparts.
 I'm not convinced the enzymes found in raw plants offer any health benefits as claimed.
-Since they're small proteins, they're probably just broken down and digested by stomach acid and pancreatic enzymes.
+Since enzymes are small proteins, they're probably just broken down and digested by stomach acid and pancreatic enzymes.

 Centers for Disease Control and Prevention.
 "Fruit and Vegetable Benefits."
 Accessed June 18, 2012. http://www.fruitsandveggiesmatter.gov/benefits/index.html.